Reconfigurable Quantum Instruction Set Computers for High Performance Attainable on Hardware: Introduction

 \textbf{Compilation strategy.} Although the capability to implement more complex ISAs has been demonstrated, effectively utilizing them to compile programs into fewer gates with reduced circuit depth remains largely unaddressed.
 Neither gate set transpilation~\cite{peterson2022optimal,mckinney2024mirage,yale2024noise} nor numerically optimal synthesis~\cite{lao2021designing,kalloor2024quantum} effectively exploits their synthesis potential for real-world program compilation.
 We observe that ISA-customized strategies are crucial at every compilation stage, from high-level synthesis to hardware mapping.
 Otherwise, a theoretically superior ISA may be inferior in practice~\cite{kalloor2024quantum}.

 To overcome these challenges and establish the practical superiority of expressive continuous ISAs, we introduce ReQISC (\underline{Re}configurable \underline{Q}uantum \underline{I}nstruction \underline{S}et \underline{C}omputers).
-ReQISC is a full-stack framework that integrates compilation, ISA design, and pulse control to boost performance across versatile quantum hardwares.
-At its core, ReQISC utilizes the most expressive $\mathbf{SU}(4)$ as its ISA (i.e., all 2Q gates) and makes it the most performant with minimal gate time through our proposed microarchitecture (gate scheme).
-The ReQISC microarchitecture can \emph{straightforwardly implement arbitrary 2Q gates up to local equivalence in optimal time, via simple pulse controls, on any 2Q coupling Hamiltonian}.
-Recent experimental progress has affirmed the viability of specific mechanisms in this direction~\cite{chen2025efficient}; our scheme, however, represents a more generalized approach with extensive architectural exploration, extending the advantages to a broader spectrum of hardware.
-Our key contributions are as follows:
+ReQISC is a full-stack framework that integrates compilation, ISA design, and pulse control to boost performance across various quantum hardware platforms.
+At its core, ReQISC utilizes the most expressive $\mathbf{SU}(4)$ as its ISA (i.e., all 2Q gates) and makes it the highest-performing with minimal gate time through our proposed microarchitecture (gate scheme).
+The ReQISC microarchitecture can \emph{straightforwardly implement arbitrary 2Q gates up to local equivalence in optimal time, via simple pulse controls, given any 2Q coupling Hamiltonian}.
+Recent experimental progress has affirmed the viability of specific mechanisms in this direction~\cite{chen2025efficient}; our scheme, however, represents a more generalized approach with extensive architectural exploration, extending the advantages to a broader hardware spectrum.
+Our key contributions are:

-\ding{182} We introduce a unified microarchitecture for native, time-optimal realization for all of $ \mathbf{SU}(4) $ with arbitrary coupling Hamiltonians.
-We validate the pulse-control simplicity and calibration feasibility on representative hardwares.
+\ding{182} We introduce a unified microarchitecture for the native, time-optimal realization of the full $\SU(4)$ group under arbitrary coupling Hamiltonians.
+We validate the pulse-control simplicity and calibration feasibility on representative hardware platforms. \note{To ensure experimental feasibility across all 2Q gates, we incorporate a gate mirroring mechanism that resolves the control singularity of near-identity gates at compile time without incurring 2Q gate count overhead.}

-\ding{183} We overcome the difficulty of implementing near-identity 2Q gates~\cite{chen2024one}, by replacing them with their mirrors~\cite{cross2019validating} and subsequently altering qubit mapping at compile time, ensuring no extra 2Q gate count overhead.

-\ding{184} We present the first end-to-end compiler tailored to $ \SU(4) $ characteristics.
-Based on the lower-bound analysis of required $ \SU(4) $ resource for synthesizing multi-qubit circuits, our compiler employs both program-aware and program-agnostic passes to optimize the overall $ \SU(4) $ gate count.
+\ding{183} We present the first end-to-end compiler tailored to $ \SU(4) $ characteristics.
+Based on the lower-bound analysis of required $ \SU(4) $ resources for synthesizing multi-qubit circuits, our compiler employs both program-aware and program-agnostic passes to optimize the overall $ \SU(4) $ gate count.
 We address the program-specific calibration overhead and also effectively manage the trade-off between calibration overhead and aggressive 2Q gate count reduction.